wilbert-abreu/javascript-typewriter-effect/README.md

 # JavaScript Typewriter Effect
-Made my own version of a typewriter effect with jQuery for fun.
+Made my own version of a typewriter effect with JavaScript for fun.